HMS Sardonyx (1919): Second World War

-At the start of the Second World War, Sardonyx was part of the Local Defence Flotilla at Portsmouth.
-The destroyer was taken out of service and updated for the escort role.
-The midship and aft gun were removed and a high-angle QF 12-pounder anti-aircraft gun was fitted on a bandstand abaft the middle funnel.
-Two quadruple Vickers .50 machine guns were also mounted for close-in defence.
+At the start of the war, the Royal Navy had an immediate requirement for escorts to combat the German submarine threat.
+This required a rethink of the role of the destroyer, which hitherto had been envisaged by the navy as a member of a flotilla supporting the battleships of the fleet.
+Along with others, the destroyer was taken out of service and refitted for the anti-submarine escort role.
 The torpedo tubes were removed, the space allowing for additional depth charges, and two depth charge throwers were fitted alongside new racks aft.
 Initially 30 charges were now carried, although this increased as the war progressed.
-The destroyer reentered service but tragedy soon struck.
-On 31 May 1940, the destroyer struck and sank the trawler St Apollo off the Hebrides.
-Soon afterwards, in June, the Type 286M radar was fitted in Londonderry.
+The midship and aft gun were removed and anti-aircraft defence improved with a high-angle QF 12-pounder gun fitted on a bandstand abaft the middle funnel and two quadruple Vickers .50 machine guns mounted on the superstructure for close-in defence.
+The destroyer reentered service but, on 31 May 1940, hit and sank the trawler St Apollo off the Hebrides.
+Soon afterwards, in June, a Type 286M radar was fitted in Londonderry.
 The antenna proved too heavy for the mast and was lost in a gale, as was the replacement within two months.